cyberbotics/webots-doc/guide/object-traffic.md

 > **File location**: "WEBOTS\_HOME/projects/objects/traffic/protos/TrafficLightBigPole.proto"

+### TrafficLightBigPole Description

+A big metallic pole above the road for traffic lights.

 ### TrafficLightBigPole Field Summary

 - `slot1`: Extends the pole with a traffic light located in the middle of the vertical part of the pole.